-- 31 (e) Funds deposited in a student's Hope Scholarship account, other than those funds - 32 expended on transportation services pursuant to §18-31-7(11) of this code, do not constitute - 33 taxable income to the parent or the Hope Scholarship student. - 34 (f) The Treasurer shall continue to make deposits into an eligible recipient's Hope - 35 Scholarship account in accordance with the provisions of this section unless any of the following - 36 conditions have occurred: - 37 (1) A parent of an eligible recipient fails to renew a Hope Scholarship account or withdraws - 38 from the Hope Scholarship Program; - 39 (2) The board determines that a student is no longer eligible for a Hope Scholarship; - 40 (3) The board suspends or revokes participation in the Hope Scholarship Program for - 41 failure to comply with the requirements of this article; - 42 (4) The Hope Scholarship student successfully completes a secondary education - 43 program; or - 44 (5) The Hope Scholarship student reaches 21 years of age. - 45 (g) If any of the conditions in subsection (f) of this section occur, the board shall notify the - 46 parent that the eligible recipient's account will be closed in 45 calendar days.
-If a parent fails to - 47 adequately address the condition or conditions upon which closure is based or does not respond - 48 within 30 calendar days of receipt of notice, the board shall close the account and any remaining - 49 moneys shall be returned to the state. - 50 (h)(1) There is hereby created in the State Treasury a special revenue fund designated - 51 and known as the West Virginia Hope Scholarship Program Expense Fund.
-The account shall - 52 consist of moneys received pursuant to §18-31-6(c) of this code, or any governmental or private - 53 grants and any state general fund appropriations, if any, for the Hope Scholarship Program.
+(e) Funds deposited in a student's Hope Scholarship account, other than those funds expended on transportation services pursuant to §18-31-7(11) of this code, do not constitute taxable income to the parent or the Hope Scholarship student.

-54 (2) All expenses incurred by the Treasurer or the board in developing and administering
+(f) The board shall continue to make deposits into an eligible recipient's Hope Scholarship account in accordance with the provisions of this section unless any of the following conditions have occurred:

-55 the Hope Scholarship Program shall be payable from the West Virginia Hope Scholarship
+41 (1) A parent of an eligible recipient fails to renew a Hope Scholarship account or withdraws 12 from the Hope Scholarship Program; 13 (2) The board determines that a student is no longer eligible for a Hope Scholarship; 14 (3) The board suspends or revokes participation in the Hope Scholarship Program for 4 5 failure to comply with the requirements of this article; 16 (4) The Hope Scholarship student successfully completes a secondary education 17 program; or 18 (5) The Hope Scholarship student reaches 21 years of age.
+19 (g) If any of the conditions in subsection (f) of this section occur, the board shall notify the 50 parent that the eligible recipient's account will be closed in 45 calendar days.
+If a parent fails to 51 adequately address the condition or conditions upon which closure is based or does not respond 52 within 30 calendar days of receipt of notice, the board shall close the account and any remaining 53 moneys shall be returned to the state.
+54 (h)(1) There is hereby created in the State Treasury a special revenue fund designated 55 and known as the West Virginia Hope Scholarship Program Expense Fund.
+The account shall 56 consist of moneys received pursuant to this section; moneys, if any, transferred from special 57 revenue funds administered by the Treasurer; or any governmental or private grants and any 58 state general fund appropriations, if any, for the Hope Scholarship Program.
+All interest and other 59 returns derived from the deposit and investment of moneys in the Hope Scholarship Program 60 Expense Fund shall be credited to the fund.
+Any balance, including accrued interest and other 31 returns, remaining in the fund at the end of each fiscal year shall not revert to the General 52 Revenue Fund but shall remain in the fund and be expended as provided by this section.
+63 (2) All expenses incurred by the Treasurer or the board in developing and administering 64 the Hope Scholarship Program shall be payable from the West Virginia Hope Scholarship 35 Expense Fund.